chiahsing-loh/Secure-Network-Devices/README.md

 The above figure shows the resulting configuration:
 - The plaintext enable password was removed, thereby improving security.
 - The password apple was being encrypted into "$1$mERr$KA3NlZC09aPz89f9oGpKe1"
-- The switch now uses the encrypted enable secret password for privileged EXEC mode access.
+- The switch uses the encrypted enable secret password for privileged EXEC mode access.

 Security Perspective:
 By replacing the <enable password> with the encrypted <enable secret>, switch0 is more secure against attacks that rely on password cracking or interception.
 This is a key best practice for securing access to a network or network devices.